Ocean City, MD Drug Charge Defense

 - Challenge Legality of Traffic Stop: Mr. Brueckner will examine the police report to identify the initial reason why you were arrested.
-If you were pulled in your car, the police must have had reasonable suspicion or probable cause to do so.
-Even if you were speeding, in order to search your car there must be drugs or paraphernalia in plain sight that gives an officer probable cause to search your vehicle.
+If you were pulled into your car, the police must have had reasonable suspicion or probable cause to do so.
+Even if you were speeding, to search your car there must be drugs or paraphernalia in plain sight that gives an officer probable cause to search your vehicle.

 - Challenge Constitutionality of Search and Seizure: When an officer searches your person, car, or home during a police investigation they must follow strict procedures and guidelines to ensure that they don’t violate your Fourth Amendment rights.
 They cannot proceed with a search if they do not have a search warrant or reasonable suspicion or probable cause to believe you committed a crime.
 If your constitutional rights were violated, any evidence of illegal substances found would be inadmissible in court.

 - Challenge the Weight of Drugs: The weight of drugs found can greatly impact your charge and sentence.
 We can file a motion to have the drug measurements tested for accuracy in a volume drug dealing case.

 - Duress or Coercion If you were forced to carry or hold drugs for someone else (such as being held at gunpoint and ordered to transport drugs), you can claim that you were coerced into doing so.